-- Simplified facility certification procedure for facilities that have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) by another city, county or professional evaluator.
+- Simplified facility certification procedure for facilities that have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months).
 There is no fee for the simplified certification.

 - Municipal Recovery Certification (MRC) procedure (third-party verification procedure).
 The fee structure for this procedure is found below.

 On or before December 31, 2021, facilities listed on the RecycleSmart Approved C&D Processing Facility list and the RecycleSmart Green Halo website, must obtain certification through one of the certification procedures outlined below:

 Certification Procedure Option One: Simplified Facility Certification

-The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) by another city, county or professional evaluator.
-Please complete this simplifed application and email your complete application to firstname.lastname@example.org.
+The simplified facility certification procedure is for facilities that accept loads of mixed C&D Debris and have used a professional or municipal facility certification procedure by a third-party verifier (within the past 12 months) to evaluate facility operations.
+Please complete this simplifed application and email your complete application to email@example.com.
 If you have questions about this application procedure please email or call RecycleSmart at (925) 906-1801.

 Facility Certification Option Two: Municipal Recovery Certification (MRC)